mvolkmann/blog/src/swift/Fastlane.md

 {% aTargetBlank "https://fastlane.tools/", "Fastlane" %}
 is an open source platform managed by Google that automates many tasks related to Android and iOS mobile app deployment.
-This includes running tests, generating screenshots, deploying iOS apps to TestFlight, deploying iOS apps to the App Store, and more.
+These include running tests, generating screenshots, deploying iOS apps to TestFlight, deploying iOS apps to the App Store, and more.

+Some tasks require interacting with the {% aTargetBlank "https://developer.apple.com/account", "Apple Developer Portal" %} and
+{% aTargetBlank "https://appstoreconnect.apple.com/", "App Store Connect" %}.
+Fastlane provides a way to do this from the command line.

 The file `Fastfile` defines "lanes" which are sequences of actions that automate a specific task such as running tests, generating screenshots,